facontidavide/Bonxai/README.md

 - **Update** means modifying the value of an already allocated VoxelGrid.
 - **IterateAllCells** will get the value and the coordinates of all the existing cells.

+# How to build it

+## Copy-paste

+If all you care about is the bonxai datastructure, you could copy Bonxai/bonxai_core/include/bonxai.hpp into your project.
+And then build your project normally.

+## Cmake Users

+If you want the functionality in bonxai_core and bonxai_map, and you want to run the examples and benchmarks, you can perform a cmake build.

+Pretend Bonxai_ros is not there.

+cd into Bonxai/Bonxai

+Do the cmake dance:

+mkdir build
+cmake ..
+make -j4

+## ROS2 / Colcon Users

+clone Bonxai into your ros_ws

+colcon build --symlink-install

+source the install/setup.bash in your workspace

+This will give access to all the packages in Bonxai_ros, along with the rviz plugins.

 # How to use it

 The core of **Bonxai** is a header-only library that you can simply copy into your project